MarufZak/study-logs/understanding-linux-kernel/README.md

 1. Pipe buffer is empty, read syscall cannot read, waiting for data to be written.
 2. Pipe buffer is full, write syscall cannot write, waiting for data to be read.

+### FIFO

+One downside of pipes is that existing pipes cannot be opened unless the process is ancestor of process, which created pipe.
+FIFO (first data written is also first that is read) is a pipe that has data inside kernel buffer, and has disk INode, and therefore FIFO can be accessed by any process.

 ## FAQ